MathematicalMedicine/kelvin/doc/kelvin-usage-details.md

 * `CHROMOSOME` or `CHR` - The chromosome number.
 Kelvin currently does not allow map files to contain markers from multiple chromosomes.
 * `MARKER` or `NAME` - The marker name.
 Marker names may contain numbers, letters, underscores and hyphens only.
-* `POSITION` or `POS` or `KOSAMBI` or `HALDANE` - The sex-averaged centiMorgan position of the marker.
-If the column header is `KOSAMBI` or `HALDANE`, the map function will be set accordingly.
+* `POSITION` or `POS` or `HALDANE` or `KOSAMBI` - The sex-averaged centiMorgan position of the marker.
+If the column header is `HALDANE` or `KOSAMBI`, the map function will be set accordingly.
 * `MALE` or `MALEPOSITION` - The male sex-specific centiMorgan position of the marker.
 This column is only required for [sex-specific](#sex-averaged-vs-sex-specific) analyses, and will be ignored otherwise.
 * `FEMALE` or `FEMALEPOSITION` - Same as `MALE`, but for females.
 * `PHYSICAL` or `BASEPAIR` - The basepair position of the marker.
 This column is optional.
 If present, this value will appear in some output files.

 If the map function is specified by both a `mapFunction` line and by a column header, the same map function must be specified.
-If the map function is specified by neither, the default is Kosambi.
+If the map function is specified by neither, the default is Haldane.
+Kosambi is only permitted if the [AllowKosambiMap](#allowkosambimap) directive is present in the configuration file; otherwise, if Kosambi centiMorgans are specified, Kelvin will exit with an error.

 ### Frequency File